Qumulo/docs/integration-guide/varonis/troubleshooting-qumulo-broker.md

 1. {{site.varonis.restartRsyslog}}

-1. Get the input log that you suspect to cause an issue from the `/var/log/qumulo_audit.log` file. {{page.varJSONreadability}}
+1. Get the input log that you suspect to cause an issue from the `/var/log/qumulo_audit.log` file.

    ```
    Mar  3 14:08:51 q-varonis-1 qumulo